 \section{Clustering}

 Attractor ruins resemble traditionally understood attractors because they attract trajectories, even though a trajectory typically stays in their vicinity only for a limited period of time and eventually leaves.
 When analyzing a single trajectory, we expect that the points of such a trajectory form dense clusters around attractor ruins visited by the trajectory in the phase space.
-Therefore, we propose to use a density-based clustering algorithm such as DBSCAN to identify the attractor ruins.
+Therefore, we propose to use a density-based clustering algorithm to identify the attractor ruins.

-DBSCAN is a clustering algorithm that finds dense clusters of points in the space \cite{Ester1996-dbscan}.
-In contrast to classical clustering algorithms such as K-Means, it does not insist on assigning all the points to clusters but leaves scattered points left aside as ``noise.''
-Additionally, DBSCAN can discover clusters of arbitrary shapes, making it well-suited for data with complex spatial distributions.

-In order to apply DBSCAN, we have to specify two parameters: $r$ -- the radius of neighborhoods analyzed around each point, and \textit{minPts} -- the minimum number of points required within that neighborhood to be considered a dense region.
-The algorithm proceeds as follows.
-A data point is said to be a \emph{core point} if it has at least \textit{minPts} neighbors within distance $r$.
-A data point is said to be a \emph{border point} if it lies within $r$ of a core point but does not meet the \textit{minPts} requirement.
-The algorithm starts by selecting an arbitrary point.
-If it is a core point, a new cluster is created and expanded by adding all points within distance $r$.
-Expansion continues recursively for each new core point found.
-Border points are included in the cluster but do not trigger further expansion.
-Points that are neither core nor border points are labeled as noise.
+HDBSCAN is a clustering algorithm that extends the classic density-based clustering algorithm DBSCAN~\cite{Ester1996-dbscan} by building a hierarchy of clusters based on density~\cite{Campello2013}.
+It only requires one main parameter: minimum cluster size---the smallest number of points that a cluster should contain.
+The algorithm works by computing core distances for each point, building a mutual reachability graph, and then constructing a minimum spanning tree.
+It creates a hierarchy of clusters by progressively removing edges based on density and selects the most stable clusters from this hierarchy.
+HDBSCAN is capable of detecting clusters with varying densities and classifies scattered points that do not belong to any cluster as noise.

-Let us apply the DBSCAN algorithm to detect attractor ruins for one of the cases suspected to exhibit chaotic itinerancy, as suggested by the increased value of the local Shannon entropy variance for $\varepsilon=0.2574$ in the plot shown in Figure \ref{sum_ent}.
+Let us now describe an application of the HDBSCAN algorithm to the detection of attractor ruins in one of the cases suspected of exhibiting chaotic itinerancy, as suggested by the increased value of local Shannon entropy variance for $\varepsilon=0.2574$ in the plot shown in Figure \ref{sum_ent}.
 The investigated model is GCM with $N = 3$ and $a = 2$.

-The time series for $x_n(1)$, illustrated in Figure \ref{time_series_gcm}, reflects the expected dynamics, characterized by a sequence of ordered and chaotic phases.
-In this case, it is sufficient to analyze the time series of a single variable because the remaining variables exhibit similar dynamics.